Liyahagos/it115-bio/README.md

 # it115-bio
-My name is liya hagos, a student at YearUp going to Quality assurance track.
+A place to keep thoughts about what to put in my professional bio My name is Liya Hagos, a student at YearUp taking the Quality assurance track.